On This Page

 - Offer employees flexible hours and the option to work from home a few days a week/month

-- Offer a “Guaranteed Lift Home‟ scheme to car sharers in case they need to get somewhere in an emergency.
+- Offer a “Guaranteed Lift Home‟ scheme to car sharers in case they need to get somewhere in an emergency

 - The organisation will then arrange and pay for a lift home, normally in the form of a taxi/uber

-- Organisations who have made this offer have found it does serve as a great motivator to get people car sharing, and the offer is rarely used
+- Organisations who have made this offer have found it does serve as a great motivator to get people car sharing, and the offer is rarely used so costs are very low

 - Provide showering facilities (or partner with a nearby gym) for cyclists who ride greater distances on non-e-bikes